EBiCS/EBiCS_Firmware/README.md

 This project is just for personal backup yet.
-There's no meaningful function implemented.
+There's only very basic functionality implemented.

 Helpful links: